Afridocs/GLBackend/REST-spec.md

 `/submission/<submission_id>/finalize`

-completes the submission in progress and returns a receipt (POST only)
+completes the submission in progress, **give to the server the receipt secret** and confirm the receipt (or answer with a part of them). settings dependent.
+(POST only)

 `/submission/<submission_id>/upload_file`